tomasbasham/bouncing-vim/README.md

 Keycode fixes are provided for this to work in Tmux as well.

-Note: this doesn't interfere with the copy and cut operations because it uses the `move` command.
+Note 1: this doesn't interfere with the copy and cut operations because it uses the `move` command.

+Note 2: It's intended to for trivial movements.
+It will be slow if abused (large blocks or large movements) and it won't work when trying to move multiple lines below the bottom of the files.
+If used within the intended limits it will work well and will be very convenient.

 ### Buffer enhancements